ShamylZakariya/Windchimes/NOTES.md

 Take a short clip of the kind of tubular bell sound I want, run it through some kind of FFT analysis, and determine which frequencies are making it up.
 What software would I need?

-## Phase 3
-- Use Job System to run these rays in parallel

 ---